NikhilSawal/100DaysOfMLCode/README.md

 ## Day 5 | ML model considerations

 On Day 1, we saw what is statistical learning, what is the difference between inference and prediction and we also understood why to estimate f-hat.
 Today I decided to continue that topic further and answer:
-* How to estimate f?
+* How to estimate *f* ?
-* How is flexibility related to preduction accuracy and model interpretability?
+* How is flexibility related to prediction accuracy and model interpretability?
 * What is bias-variance trade-off?
 * How to assess model accuracy?